Welcome to our Alumni News Highlights page!

 Precollege | 1950s | 1960s | 1970s | 1980s | 1990s | 2000s | 2010s

 COLLEGE DIVISION CLASSES OF 1950–1959

-Kenneth Lane (’54) Heldentenor Ken Lane performed an All Wagner solo concert at the Hotel Pennsylvania in New York City in October 2015.
+Kenneth Lane (’54) performed a solo concert at the Hotel Pennsylvania in New York City in June 2016.

 CLASSES OF 1960–1969

-Kenneth Force (BM ’64, MM ’65, PD ’70), 2009 Distinguished Alumni Award recipient Captain Kenneth Force received the 2015 Distinguished Service Award from the United States Merchant Marine Academy Alumni Foundation’s Board of Directors at this year’s USMMA Alumni Awards Banquet.
+Capt.
+Kenneth Force, USMS (BM ’64, MM ’65, PD ’70 / 2009 Distinguished Alumni Award recipient) received the 2015 Distinguished Service Award from the United States Merchant Marine Academy Alumni Foundation’s Board of Directors at this year’s USMMA Alumni Awards Banquet.